Conversion Optimization

 Here’s how Living Proof shows it, with a before and after on their homepage:

-Before & after results on homepage: See beauty products in work (Living Proof)
+Before & after results on homepage: See beauty products at work (Living Proof)

 Other than your homepage, you should display proof on key pages such as your category, product, and about us pages with: